iburskiy/cosmetology/README.md

 Run `npm run copy` to copy html files and image files to `dist` folder.

-## To publish the changes to Github public URL:
+## To publish changes to Github public URL:
 Build the project locally and commit changes including `dist/` folder.
 A build happens on each commit that publishes content to the link above.

 What I did: Found the following info: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow